 In 1898, Nick Glasson was elected Chief of the Waterloo Fire Company and Chief Glasson held the position for twenty (20) years.
 Louis Nobbe holds the distinction of longest tenure as Chief of the Waterloo Fire Company by retaining the title of Chief for twenty seven (27) years.

 In 1905 it was determined that the fire company would not consist of more than thirty (30) members.
 Elections of officers were held the last Friday of December and three (3) Trustees were appointed by the President of the company in 1920.
-Today the department consists of active roster of 32 dedicated volunteers that are helped out by active honorary members (active members that chose to take a more limited role in firefighting activities).
+Today the department consists of active roster of 32 dedicated volunteers that are helped out by honored retired members (members that chose to take a more limited role in firefighting activities).

 The first fire truck was purchased in September of 1933 for $6,185.00 with a payment schedule spread over a three year period.
 The current fire apparatus of the Waterloo Fire Department consists of a rescue truck, two pumpers, a ladder, a tanker, a brush truck and a personnel hauler.
 Today there are some fire apparatus that could cost in excess of $1 Million depending on their function and capabilities.